Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

             require("karma-coverage"), // Include if you want coverage require("karma-chrome-launcher"),
-            require("karma-junit-reporter"),  // Include if you want junit reporting require("karma-trx-reporter")   // Include if you want trx reporting ],
+            require("karma-junit-reporter"),  // Include if you want junit reporting require("karma-trx-reporter"),   // Include if you want trx reporting ],
         // list of files / patterns to load in the browser
         files: [